allenwhite/ag-grid-calculations-poc/src/calc-engine/README.md

 - Looks like fast-formula-parser doesn't handle range outputs.
 For example, we can use LEN(A1) but not LEN(A1:A10)...
 - The excel workbook is not following what are considered best practices.

+## Approach When A Function Doesnt Work Out of the Box

+- Implement the missing functions (COUNTIFS, etc)
+- Convert the excel formula to something that works (AI is actually really good at this)
+- Define our own custom function (if the other two options are overly complex, or depend on range outputs that our parser doesnt support)

 ## Checklist

 - [x] full page refs working